fosstodon/hub/_posts/2020/2020-06-15-another-round-of-donations.md

 ---
 # This is the page title
 title: Another round of donations
-# This is the title that shows in the header (usually the same as page title)
-header: Another round of donations
 # This is the description that shows in the page header
 description: Yet again, we're donating some spare funds to open source projects.
 # Set a permalink here